 It seemed simple enough – pull off the rusty outer sills, make good underneath, replace with a brand new set and enjoy another Cappuccino summer – and I guess that part was.
 Unfortunately it never got that far: the welder’s rust-finding screwdriver saw to that.

-Although a strip-down of the interior had revealed a few other rusty patches to add to the list, it wasn’t until the welder decided to check out the rest of the car that the scale of the problem became apparent.
-Shortly after a doom-laden “Do you want to pop down and see where we’re at with the car?” phone call I stood underneath the Cappuccino staring at a mass of holes around the front and rear subframe mounts, in the floorpan, where the sill ends should’ve been… the list goes on.
+Although stripping out the interior had revealed a few other minor rust patches it wasn’t until the welder decided to check over the whole car that the scale of the problem became apparent.
+Shortly after a doom-laden “Do you want to pop down and see where we’re at?” phone call I stood underneath the Cappuccino staring at a mass of holes around the front and rear subframe mounts, in the floorpan, where the sill ends should’ve been… the list goes on.

 So, what to do?